teja788/Interview_Preparation_Notes/Data_Engineering/git_notes.md

 ## Git Notes

 * Git is a distributed version control system.
-A remote repository is present and everyone working will have there own version of repository.
+A remote repository is present and developers will have there own version of repository.
 * Changes are first made locally and pushed to remote repository
 * By default a master branch is present.
 We can directly change that and push it if we have access.
 * If multiple people working on a project.
 Branches can be created and pushed.
 Pushed branch can be merged with Master if no conflicts.